cando/slides/presentations/programming_with_algebra/index.md

 ---

-## A `generic` model of `computation` that lets you choose the environmental features that you want for your computations
+## A `generic` model of `composition` that lets you choose the environmental features that you want for your computations

 <!--

-All monad based environments support a fundamental operations:  bind.
-- bind: connect the output of one computation to a function that consumes the output and then returns another computation.
+Monad is a simple and powerful design pattern for function composition.

 It's just that a lot of common, useful computations follow the pattern of performing sequences of tiny computations on values.
 And that's what bind let you do.
 They let you build up useful, complex computations.
 Here's where it gets cool.
 Different monads offer different kinds of environments/side effects in which to interpret the computations that you construct.